Document Type : Original Article

 Abstract

-Polycystic ovary syndrome (PCOS), a predominant endocrine disorder categorized by hyperandrogenism, ovulatory dysfunction, insulin resistance, and chronic inflammation, has been increasingly associated with gut microbiota dysbiosis.
-This experimental study investigated the therapeutic potential of Lactobacillus rhamnosus probiotics in a letrozole-induced PCOS rat model, focusing on oxidative stress parameters, hormonal regulation, inflammatory mediators, and histopathological changes.
-Twenty-four female rats were allocated into three groups: negative control, letrozole-induced PCOS (positive control), and probiotic-treated PCOS.
-Following 8 weeks of intervention, biochemical analyses demonstrated that probiotic supplementation significantly improved oxidative stress markers, increasing SOD (173.5±2.34 to 289.8±6.41, p<0.001) and GSH (64.15±3.40 to 140.9±3.46, p<0.0001), while MDA levels remained unchanged (p=0.064).
-Hormonal regulation was enhanced, with LH decreasing (9.94±0.52 to 5.20±0.52, p=0.001), testosterone reduced (29.51±1.07 to 21.75±0.72, p<0.001), and FSH restored (3.52±0.45 to 7.55±0.58, p=0.001), supporting follicular development.
-Insulin levels dropped significantly (20.66±0.95 to 5.44±0.68, p=0.0001), indicating improved insulin sensitivity.
-Inflammatory cytokines were notably decreased, with IL-6 (169.6±1.48 to 142.01±2.97, p=0.001) and IL-18 (46.62±1.30 to 40.02±0.85, p≤0.001), showing reduced systemic inflammation.
-Histopathological analysis confirmed ovarian structure restoration and improved liver morphology.
-Histopathological examination showed remarkable ovarian architecture restoration with increased corpora lutea and decreased follicular cysts, alongside amelioration of hepatic steatosis and fibrosis.
-These findings substantiate that L. rhamnosus probiotic intervention effectively mitigates PCOS manifestations through multi-modal mechanisms, including oxidative stress reduction, hormonal balance restoration, inflammation suppression, and tissue pathology improvement, positioning it as a promising adjunctive therapy for PCOS management.
+Polycystic ovary syndrome (PCOS), a common endocrine disorder characterized by hyperandrogenism, ovulatory dysfunction, insulin resistance, and chronic inflammation, is increasingly linked to gut microbiota dysbiosis.
+This study evaluated the therapeutic potential of Lactobacillus rhamnosus in a letrozole-induced PCOS rat model, assessing oxidative stress, hormonal regulation, inflammatory mediators, and histopathology.
+Twenty-four female rats were assigned to negative control, PCOS (positive control), and probiotic-treated PCOS groups.
+After 8 weeks, probiotic supplementation significantly improved oxidative stress markers, increasing SOD (173.5±2.34 to 289.8±6.41, p<0.001) and GSH (64.15±3.40 to 140.9±3.46, p<0.0001), while MDA remained unchanged (p=0.064).
+Hormonal profiles improved with decreased LH (9.94±0.52 to 5.20±0.52, p=0.001), reduced testosterone (29.51±1.07 to 21.75±0.72, p<0.001), and restored FSH (3.52±0.45 to 7.55±0.58, p=0.001), supporting follicular development.
+Insulin levels dropped (20.66±0.95 to 5.44±0.68, p=0.0001), indicating enhanced insulin sensitivity.
+Inflammatory cytokines IL-6 (169.6±1.48 to 142.01±2.97, p=0.001) and IL-18 (46.62±1.30 to 40.02±0.85, p≤0.001) were reduced.
+Histopathology confirmed ovarian architecture restoration with increased corpora lutea, decreased follicular cysts, and improved liver morphology.
+These results demonstrate that L. rhamnosus mitigates PCOS manifestations via oxidative stress reduction, hormonal balance restoration, inflammation suppression, and tissue pathology improvement, highlighting its potential as an adjunctive therapy for PCOS management.

 Keywords